Disco Chess vs The Woodpecker Method Book: Digital vs Analog Training

 The book that started it all vs. the app that automates it.
 What do you gain, and lose, going digital?

-TL;DR: The Woodpecker Method book offers the original 1,128 curated puzzles with full methodology.
+TL;DR: The woodpecker method book offers the original 1,128 curated puzzles with full methodology.
 Disco Chess automates tracking and removes setup friction.
 Choose the book for the purist experience, or the app for convenience and consistency.

 Key Takeaways

-- The Woodpecker Method book by Axel Smith and Hans Tikkanen is the original source with 1,128 carefully curated puzzles.
+- The woodpecker method book by Axel Smith and Hans Tikkanen is the original source with 1,128 carefully curated puzzles.

 - The book requires manual setup (board, clock, spreadsheet) but offers tactile engagement and the original curated set.